ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 By providing `dispatchEvent` function, the `useCKEditor` hook's API unlocks more powerful patterns than `CKEditor` component has to offer.

 For instance, pass `dispatch` from `useReducer` in order to listen to editor events and derive state of your components as needed.
-Please note that reducer function of `useReducer` hook is not a suitable place to perform side-effects.

 In the example below, `reducer` is used to calculate next state of the component.